 |Program||Monthly Income||Resources||What it pays for|

 Enrollment in Extra Help is done through the Social Security Administration.
-An application can be submitted online or a paper application can be requested by contacting CLAIM or visiting your local SSA office.
-Click here for help finding your local Social Security office.
+An application can be submitted online or a paper application can be requested by contacting CLAIM or visiting your local Social Security Administration office.
+Find your local Social Security Office.

 You automatically get Extra Help if you: